-During time I’ve been purchasing or building various microcontroller boards.
-Most of them were used just to try things out or because they were cheap to get.
-So I thought, why not to blow dust away and see what we have here.
+During this time, I’ve been purchasing or building various microcontroller boards.
+Most of them were used to try things out or because they were cheap to get.
+So I thought, why not blow dust away and see what we have here.
 Maybe there will be some fresh thoughts on where to use them.

 Probably I should spare a few words about each of them.

-First one I would like to mention was My first attempt of making double sided PCB at home.
-It’s LPC2148 development board.
-It has all pins available, RS232 serial port to access bootlaoder.
+The first one I would like to mention was My first attempt at making a double-sided PCB at home.
+It’s the LPC2148 development board.
+It has all pins available, RS232 serial port to access the bootloader.

 Later I purchased LPC2148 development board from NGX Texhnologies.

-It is pretty powerful board with many features like VGA, SD card, sound amplified, keyboard connector, LCD, EEPROM and more.
-With ARM Cortex technology ARM7TDMI lost its attractiveness, but still it is powerful choice for many projects.
+It is a pretty powerful board with many features like VGA, SD card, sound amplified, keyboard connector, LCD, EEPROM, and more.
+With ARM Cortex technology ARM7TDMI lost its attractiveness, but still, it is a powerful choice for many projects.

 Another important board was Atmega128 Piconomic prototyping.
 It was released before Arduino was born and seemed pretty attractive.

-It has couple nice features like XMEM interface that allows interfacing external SRAM and 4 megabit SPI flash memory.
-Since project files were open I managed to build it by myself.
+It has a couple of excellent features like the XMEM interface that allows interfacing external SRAM and 4 megabits SPI flash memory.
+Since project files were open, I managed to build them by myself.

 Later I’ve got several 128×64 graphical HQM1286404 LCDs.
 So I built a test board on Atmega16/32.

 It was my first try with graphical LCDs.
-It was fun experience to draw thing on GLCD.
+It was a fun experience to draw things on GLCD.

 Sometimes I like to use Arduino boards as regular AVR prototyping boards to program in C because sometimes Arduino style isn’t my favorite choice when I want more control of program flow.

-It already has STLink – programer/debugger on board.
+It already has STLink – programmer/debugger on board.
 So no additional expenses to get it working.
-Great choice for newbies to start leaning ARM Cortex texhnology.
+A great choice for newbies to start learning ARM Cortex technology.

 Later followed other ARM Cortex-M3 boards.
-One of them was powerful STM32F103ZET board.
+One of them was a powerful STM32F103ZET board.

-Another ARM Cortex that came in to my hands was ST32F103R board.
-They were selling on eBay cheap and came with Jlink adapter.
+Another ARM Cortex that came into my hands was the ST32F103R board.
+They were selling on eBay cheap and came with a Jlink adapter.

 So I grabbed on to get this adapter.
 Board is also great for prototyping or building projects.